jitendrapawar/logger_newRelic/README.md

 # Steps to follow
+1. Rename .env_example to .env
-1. Add licence_key in newrelic.js file
+2. Add licence_key in newrelic.js file
-2. install node modules using command (npm install)
+3. Install node modules using command (npm install)

 You are done.